gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 This loosely covers [ECDH](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie%E2%80%93Hellman) and [HKDF](https://tools.ietf.org/html/rfc5869).

 ECDH a secure way to share public keys and generate a shared secret.
-HKDF a way to take insecure material and make it secure.
+HKDF is a way to take insecure material and make it secure.

-This will be used during the encryption of our payload, so next let's look at what we take and input and how that's encrypted.
+This will be used during the encryption of our payload, so next let's look at what we take as input and how that's encrypted.

 ### Inputs

-When we want to send a push to a user with a payload, there three required inputs for the encryption:
+When we want to send a push message to a user with a payload, there are three inputs we need:

 1. The payload itself.
-1. The 'auth' secret in the PushSubscription.
+1. The 'auth' secret from the PushSubscription.
 1. The 'p256dh' key from the PushSubscription.

-The auth and p256dh values can be retreieved from the `keys` value in the result of `subscription.toJSON()` or they can be retrieved using the `getKey()` method.
+We've seen the auth and p256dh values being retreieved from a `PushSubscription` but for a quick reminder, given a subscription we'd need these values:

     subscription.joJSON().keys.auth
     subscription.joJSON().keys.p256dh